A procedure for computing the log canonical threshold of a binomial ideal: Introduction

-Our results generalize the procedure presented in \cite{ShibutaTakagi2009} and lets to calculate the log canonical threshold for arbitrary binomial ideals, including the non complete intersection case.
-Shibuta-Takagi procedure relies on a linear programming problem formulated only in terms of the exponents of the monomials appearing in the generators of the ideal.
-We illustrate in example~\ref{ExDepCoef} that the log canonical threshold also depends on the coefficients of the binomials generating the ideal.
+Our results generalize the procedure presented in \cite{ShibutaTakagi2009} and allow us to calculate the log canonical threshold for arbitrary binomial ideals, including the non complete intersection case.
+The procedure of Shibuta and Takagi relies on a linear programming problem formulated only in terms of the exponents of the monomials appearing in the generators of the ideal.
+We illustrate in Example~\ref{ExDepCoef} that the log canonical threshold also depends on the coefficients of the binomials generating the ideal.

-We also show, corollary~\ref{CorPseudo}, a constructive procedure to obtain a pseudo-resolution of a general binomial ideal.
+We also show, see Corollary~\ref{CorPseudo}, a constructive procedure to obtain a pseudo-resolution of a m-binomial ideal.
 This procedure is based on Zeillinger's idea \cite{Zeillinger2006} for solving Hironaka's polyhedra game.
-Using this idea only centers of codimension two are used for blowing-up.
+Using this idea, all blowing-up centers are of codimension two.
 We use the same invariants as in \cite{Goward2005} where the author obtains a log-resolution for monomial ideals.

 We include in section~\ref{SecExample} several examples to illustrate our method.
 All computations were made with Singular \cite{Singular2012}.